ttruong834/ttruong834.github.io/100things.md

 68. Build a saltwater aquarium.
 69. Do 20 pull-ups.
 70.	☑️ Fall in love.
-71. Go white water rafting.
+71.	☑️ Go white water rafting.
 72. Meet Yuval Noah Harari.
 73. Meet the Pope.
 74. Go on a Safari in Africa.
 75.	☑️ Learn to play chess.
 76. Learn to sail.
-77. Visit the Great Wall of China.
+77. Visit The Wizarding World of Harry Potter theme park in Florida.
 78. Become an astronaut.
 79. Ride in a Gondola in Venice.
 80. Get my brother the coolest pickup truck.